gitlabEdit

 Device IDs

 SpecProbe manages all device IDs according to the available databases.
-Currently, as of 3.2.0, it provides two types of such database:
+Currently, as of 3.2.0, it provides two types of such database.

-• PCI (Peripheral Component Interconnect) IDs
+chevron-rightPCI (Peripheral Component Interconnect) IDshashtag

-SpecProbe now manages PCI IDs for all known devices that you can find in the PCI ID database that you can download here.
+SpecProbe now manages PCI IDs for all known devices that you can find in the PCI ID database that you can download herearrow-up-right.
 You can use the PciListParser class that lets you get vendors, devices, subdevices, and get their information.
 It also contains device class management.

 SpecProbe manages USB IDs for all known USB devices ranging from USB mass storage devices to external hard drives to mouses and keyboards.
-This is based on a database of known USB devices that you can download here.
+This is based on a database of known USB devices that you can download herearrow-up-right.
 You can use the UsbListParser class that lets you get the following:

 • Vendors